coastalwhite/intro-power-analysis/src/compiling/simpleserial.md

 >
 > * What is the SimpleSerial protocol?
 > * How to we write source code?
-> * How do we trigger power traces to start?
+> * How do we trigger power traces to start and stop?

 In order to run your own algorithms, they first have to be written as source code.
-The [ChipWhisperer] framework mostly uses [C] for the source code of encryption algorithms.
-This meaning that any existing [C] implementation of an encryption algorithms can (most of the time) easily be used on the [ChipWhisperer] targets.
+The [ChipWhisperer] framework mostly uses [C] as the language for the source code of encryption algorithms.
+This means that any existing [C] implementation of an encryption algorithms can (most of the time) easily be used on the [ChipWhisperer] targets.
 There are a few things to take into account however.
-The protocol to send data back and forth, some of the recommendations when writing or choosing software, and how to start and stop power traces.
+The protocol to send data back and forth between the capture board and the target board, some of the recommendations when writing or choosing software, and how to start and stop power traces.
 These will all be covered here.

 ## The SimpleSerial Protocol

-In order to send data back and forth between the capture board and the target board and tell the target to start running its algorithm, there is a specific protocol is often used by [ChipWhisperer].
+In order to send data back and forth between the capture board and the target board and tell the target to start running its algorithm, a specific protocol is often used by [ChipWhisperer].
 It is called the [SimpleSerial protocol][SimpleSerial].
 It basically explains how to send data to the target (such as keys, plain texts, commands, etc.) and return data back from the target